nazwhale/who-is-naz/content/blog/oily-things-on-toast.md

 1. Get your jars out, chop up some of what’s inside
 2. Toast some bread
 3. Put your stuff on the toast
-4. Cover with olive oil and salt and pepper
+4. Cover with lots of olive oil and salt and pepper
 5. You just made a fancy bruschetta type thing in 5 minutes

 ## **Foods**

 Here’s some of the sorts of things work well.
-You don’t need all of these things by any means, 2 or 3 bits will do.
+You don’t need all of them by any means, 2 or 3 bits will do.

 That said, you can really pile it on if you’re feeling fancy.